karthikprabhu001/INS_lab/README.md

 Feistel Cipher - A symmetric encryption algorithm that splits plaintext into two halves and processes them through multiple rounds using a round function, key, and XOR operations.
 It forms the basis of many modern block ciphers like DES

+Data Encryption Standard (DES)

+Input: Plaintext, Key

+Output: Ciphertext

+1. Apply Initial Permutation to the Plaintext.
+2. Divide the Plaintext into Left and Right halves.
+3. For 16 rounds:
+   a.
+Expand the Right half using Expansion Permutation.
+   b.
+XOR with the Key for the current round.
+   c.
+Substitute using S-boxes.
+   d.
+Permute the result using the P-box.
+   e.
+XOR the result with the Left half.
+   f.
+Swap Left and Right halves.
+4. Combine the halves and apply the Final Permutation.
+5. Return Ciphertext.